-Key data relating to the emissions trend Total emission (1990): 1345 g- ITEQ Total emission (2017): 178 g-ITEQ Emission reduction 1990-2017: 87% Largest source category (1990): Waste (45%) Largest source category (2017): Small combustion (36%)
+Key data relating to the emissions trend Total emission (1990): 1334 g- ITEQ Largest source category (1990): Waste (45%) Total emission (2018): 179 g-ITEQ Largest source category (2018): Small combustion Emission reduction 1990-2018: 87% (38%)

-Emissions from the Waste source sector have substantially reduced across the time series.
+Emissions from the Waste source sector have substantially reduced across the timeseries.
 This has been driven by the introduction of control measures.
-Municipal Solid Waste (MSW) incinerators not meeting the new standards closed in the period leading up to December 1996, and improved combustion and flue gas controls, and developments in abatement technology in modern MSW incinerator design, has resulted in significantly lower levels of PCDD/F emissions in the later part of the time series.
+Municipal Solid Waste (MSW) incinerators not meeting the new standards closed in the period leading up to December 1996, and improved combustion and flue gas controls, and developments in abatement technology in modern MSW incinerator design, has resulted in significantly lower levels of PCDD/F emissions in the later part of the timeseries.
 The relatively low emissions from chemical incinerators reflects the much lower quantities of waste burnt, and the use of different technologies and/or the use of more advanced abatement equipment.
 However, clinical waste incineration remains a significant source.
-There is a long-term decrease in the burning of household waste on domestic open fires (because of the long-term decline in use of these open fires), also resulting in decreased emissions across the time series from the Waste source sector.
+There is a long-term decrease in the burning of household waste on domestic open fires (because of the long-term decline in use of these open fires), also resulting in decreased emissions across the timeseries from the Waste source sector.

 Emissions from Energy Industries have decreased with time.
-This is due to a general decrease in coal consumption across the time series, and also the substantial tightening of emissions control in the earlier part of the time series.
+This is due to a general decrease in coal consumption across the timeseries, and also the substantial tightening of emissions control in the earlier part of the timeseries.

-Emissions from the Small Stationary Combustion sector are dominated by residential burning of coal and wood - the former generally decreasing with time, and the latter increasing substantially across the time series.
+Emissions from the Small Stationary Combustion sector are dominated by residential burning of coal and wood - the former generally decreasing with time, and the latter increasing substantially across the timeseries.